Umbro

-Umbro is an English sports equipment manufacturer founded in 1924 in Wilmslow, Cheshire and based in Manchester.
-They specialise in football and rugby sportswear featuring their Double Diamond logo.
-Umbro products are marketed in over 100 countries.
+Umbro is a British sports equipment manufacturer founded in 1924 in Wilmslow, Cheshire, and based in Manchester.
+They specialise in football and rugby sportswear featuring their "double diamond" logo.
+Umbro products are sold in over 100 countries.

 The business was started by brothers Harold and Wallace Humphreys.
 The name is a portmanteau of um, from Humphreys, and bro from brothers.

 Since 2012, the marque is a subsidiary of American brand management company Iconix Brand Group.

 History

 Beginning and expansion

-The business started in 1920 at The family's pub, once owned by the parents of Harold Humphreys and his brother Wallace, who founded Humphreys Brothers Limited in 1924, initially working out of a small cupboard in the pub before moving to a workshop in Wilmslow.
-Inspired by the rapidly growing interest in football witnessed nationwide.
-The company name was changed in 1924 to "Umbro" and is a quasi-portmanteau inspired by Humphreys Brothers Clothing.
-Umbro's kit debut was in the 1934 FA Cup final, when both teams - Manchester City and Portsmouth - wore kits designed and manufactured by the company.
-Other notably successful teams supplied by Umbro during the 1930s and 1940s were Sheffield United, Preston North End, Manchester United, Tottenham Hotspur and Blackpool.
+Inspired by the rapidly growing interest in football witnessed nationwide, the business started at the family's pub, once owned by the parents of Harold Humphreys and his brother Wallace, who founded Humphreys Brothers Limited in 1924, initially working out of a small cupboard in the pub before moving to a workshop in Wilmslow.
+The company name was changed in the same year to "Umbro" and is a quasi-portmanteau inspired by Humphreys Brothers.
+Umbro's kit debut was in the 1934 FA Cup final, when both teams – Manchester City and Portsmouth – wore kits designed and manufactured by the company.
+Other notably successful teams supplied by Umbro during the 1930s and 40s were Sheffield United, Preston North End, Manchester United, Tottenham Hotspur and Blackpool.

 In 1952, the British team at the Summer Olympics wore Umbro kits, tailored for the needs of their individual sports.
 Umbro would supply kits for the British Olympics team for the next 20 years.

+In 1955, Umbro introduced their first replica football kit, the 'Sportswear Xmas Pack'.
+The kit, designed for young boys, included a matching shirt, shorts, and socks.

 In 1957, Umbro entered the tennis market, producing sports clothing in collaboration with player Ted Tinling.
 This collaboration extended for three decades.
 Another sportsman who collaborated with Umbro was Manchester United manager Matt Busby, in 1959.
-That same year the company started to sell its junior boys' kits, a set of shirt, shorts and socks that would allow young players to wear the same look as their footballing idols.